deejaygraham/sketchnoting-for-developers/draft.md

 If you only had 10 tweets to describe this talk, what would you use them to tweet about ?

-Technical talks - Don't capture code
+Technical talks - Don't capture code.
 Sasha Chua
 Listen for advice, libraries, products, fine just to watch demo.
 Tom Stuart, richard dalton